 - After that, symptoms continue to worsen until they peak by about day five to seven.
 These symptoms can include physical issues, like decreased blood pressure or trouble breathing.

 - Most people start to feel better after about five to seven days of detox.
 Their symptoms continue to taper off for the next few days.
 However, after about a week, they have gone through the worst of it.

 Some withdrawal symptoms could continue to linger after detox.
 Usually, mental health symptoms can persist, especially when left untreated.
 Without getting help for these lingering symptoms, a person is at a high risk of relapse, even after cocaine detox.

 Detoxing from cocaine at home is not recommended, as most people don’t know what kind of symptoms they will have during withdrawal.
 They could feel fine at first.
 However, when intense symptoms appear, they could relapse to relieve themselves of discomfort.
 Without anyone to intervene, they can easily cave to cravings, as they don’t have any barrier to accessing cocaine.

 Therefore, getting help from a professional detox facility offers a person the best chance for success.

-There’s no better day to begin cocaine detox than today.
-Through a range of programs, you can take back control of your life.
+There’s no better day to begin our cocaine detox program in Los Angeles, California than today.
+Our experienced staff are here to help you every step of the way.
+Through a range of programs, you can take control of your life.
 Contact us at LA Detox today to get your life back on track.